lendoo73/Challenge-Project-of-CodeCademy/python/Linear Regression in Python/Multiple Linear Regression/Matrix Representation of Linear Regression/README.md

 * a column matrix of rents (the outcome variable),
 * a column matrix of apartment sizes (the predictor variable)
 * and a column matrix of the errors

-</br >and rewrite the five equations above as one matrix equation:
+and rewrite the five equations above as one matrix equation: